-We welcome anyone and believe there is no barrier to taking part in our sport, no matter what gender, age, ability or disability.
+We welcome anyone and believe there is no barrier to taking part in our sport.

 We work to ensure that our classes are focused on meeting the needs of our students using a range of methods to ensure the classes remain both interesting and varied.
 The teaching style is focused on a collaborative style of learning.
 Even with our youngest junior players, we encourage students to not just learn techniques, but to understand how these work, and to experiment with how they can make these work for their style.
 This not only produces better judo players, but provides a good foundation for understanding movement, balance, and posture that is usable across a range of sports.

 For students that are interested in developing as coaches, we welcome supporting them with this goal and are proud of our track record in this area.
 In 2011 we were the first club in the UK to have two young coaches (under 18) certify as Level 1 UKCC Judo Coaches and in 2014 have seen them both progress to certify as UKCC Level 2 coaches.

 All our coaches are fully qualified British Judo Association coaches.

 We have several Level 1, 2 and 3 coaches.
 We actively encourage experienced players to support our coaches as part of their own development and learning.